some0necoding/goshell/README.md

 # goshell
-really simple unix shell written in go
+Really simple unix shell written in go

+How to download: